chetandg123/cQubeTesting-2.0/Readme.txt

 		python3 -m unittest TestSuites/SmokeTestSuite/Smoke_Testing.py

 	Note :
-		Each Single scripts takes more than 4 to 5 hours, you can execute the multiple test scripts by opening the terminal and navigating to the cQubeTesting folder and running the above testing suite
+		Each Single scripts takes more than 4 to 5 hours, you can execute the multiple test scripts by opening the terminal and navigating to the cQubeTesting folder and running the above testing suite.